epccs/Gravimetric/readme.md

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")

 Diverting a calibration fluid onto a scale during a precisely measured time while measuring the meter flow pulses is how I am going to calibrate my meters.
-The start and stop events will be synchronized to the diversion's control, and their event time can be compared to the flow meter events.
+The start and stop events will be synchronized to the diversion control, and their event time can be compared to the flow meter events.
 The START and STOP can be from a volume that is being calibrated.

 ## AVR toolchain